gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

 * I have an idea of how to overcome this limitation, but when I tried, `I found more bugs <https://github.com/Araq/Nimrod/issues/903>`_.
 Which is sort of cool, now I *think* I have a work around around that bug to work around the class inheritance limitation.
-If you like solving problems, Nimrod is great!
+If you like solving problems, Nim is great!
 * Cross-language threading `sucks big time
   <http://forum.nim-lang.org/t/365>`_.
-You can thread in Nimrod.
+You can thread in Nim.
 And you can
   thread in Objective-C. But if you try to `cross the streams… total protonic reversal <https://www.youtube.com/watch?v=jyaLZHiJJnE>`_, meaning your software crashes.
 This is a **really big** problem with mobile, because essentially everything has to be asynchronous or the user will close your app because it took too long to do something.
-And you can't call Nimrod code at all from a background thread, so you have to contort your logic/code to funnel on the main thread… somehow.
+And you can't call Nim code at all from a background thread, so you have to contort your logic/code to funnel on the main thread… somehow.
 I still haven't figured this out, so all the long operations in Seohtracker are user interface blocking.
 Fuck users.